Are you feeling fluffy? It’s water retention and not fat, so relax.

 - Stiff joints

 How water retention can stall your weight loss?

 Water retention is the most common cause of weight loss stall.
 It can happen to both men and women but its more common among women.
 Water retention during the HCG diet often occurs during the weight loss phase.
 When you reduce your calorie intake to only 500 calories per day, the pumping mechanism of your body cells also reduces.
 So, your body tries to hold onto the fluid there is left which then causes you to keep more water.
 The water retained causes a sudden curious jump in your weight the next day.

 Sometimes, water retention can happen when you don’t drink enough water.
 When your body is dehydrated, it holds on to the water to make up for the lack of incoming water.
 This makes you look bloated and fat the next day.
 If you want to see a drop on the scale the next day, make sure that you drink the desired amount of water to prevent water retention.

 Importance of water on the HCG Diet

 Water is an absolute necessity whether you’re on or off the diet.
 It’s one of the key elements in achieving a successful weight loss.
 Your body needs water to function properly.
 Whether you want to lose or maintain your weight, you need water.
 We should, in fact, all follow the “8×8 rules” which is drinking eight 8-ounce glasses of water each day.
 When on the HCG Diet, water keeps your body hydrated.
 Your body cells can move toxins out a lot easier than when you are dehydrated.
 Water assists in the excretion of waste from the kidney and bowel.
-It assists in the digestion and absorption of nutrients in foods so your body can have the proper nutrition it needs while on the weight loss phase of the HCG Diet.
+It assists in the digestion and absorption of nutrients in foods so your body can have the proper nutrition it needs while on the weight loss phase of hcg injections.